 - Mops/Cleaning Equipment

 - Gaps in Floors like Cracks and Missing Material

 Do I need an Attorney if I Trip and Fall?

 Trips and falls can be terrifying incidents, not to mention painful.
-When you fall, you should consult an attorney who can inform you of your rights.
+When you fall, you should consult a respected Visalia personal injury attorney who can inform you of your rights.
 These types of claims can be tricky to prove, so it is imperative that you speak with a lawyer who is knowledgeable and has experience winning these types of cases.

 The insurance companies will use every tool they have to demonstrate that their clients aren’t at fault.
 Maison Law attorneys are experienced in these types of claims and know how to effectively defend you against insurance company tactics.